WHAT TO DO AT LAKE COMO IN 2 DAYS

 How to Get Around Lake Como in 2 Days

-On the other hand, Parking is not very easy and pricey in many areas (like Como).
+On the other hand, parking can be difficult and pricey in many areas (like Como).
 So, if you don’t depend on your car, I suggest using public transportation.

 I visited Lake Como both times in summer (July) and it was wayyyyyy too hot.
-July and August are the warmest months but it is also very humid and – honestly – very unpleasent.
+July and August are the warmest months, but it is also very humid and – honestly – very unpleasant.
 However, if you want to swim or love the heat then July or August are the best months to visit.

-If I visited Lake Como again, I would go for a trip in May, June or September.
-Prices for accommodation will drop, tourists are mostly gone and temperates should also drop while it is still warm.
+If I visited Lake Como again, I would go for a trip in May, June, or September.
+Prices for accommodation will drop, tourists are mostly gone, and the temperature should also drop while it is still warm.

 Booking Tours in Lake Como

 Many activities mentioned here can be done without any tour guide.
 Most are even free or do not cost a lot.

 If you plan to do guided tours, I recommend GetYourGuide.
 I have become a fan of GetYourGuide, and so I started booking my own tours and activities mostly via them.
 So if you do not know them yet, try them out.